Huawei-APAC-Professional-Services/hfa-workshop/workshop/Readme.md

 * Expanse the environment with confidence

 # Target audience
 This is a technical workshop helping customer build their Huawei Cloud HFA environment with Terraform.
-The participants should have familiarity with Huawei Cloud and HFA as well.
+The participants should have experiences with Huawei Cloud and have basic knowledge of HFA.

 # Prerequisites
-Unless you participate a guided workshop, you will need to meet the requirements below to complete the work hop.
+Unless you participate a guided workshop, you will need to meet the requirements below to complete the workshop.

 * A Huawei Cloud account - Master/Management Account
 * 5 email addresses, one for each of the following Huawei Cloud accounts: